-Monitoring compliance with respect to QNB's overseas operations
+Monitoring Compliance with respect to QNB's Overseas Operations

-The compliance team provides support with respect to QNB's overseas operations by identifying the key regulatory requirements of the jurisdictions within which it operates and developing relationships with the relevant regulators.
-In addition, QNB has sought to establish an effective reporting structure which clearly defines the roles and responsibilities of each of its overseas operations with regard to compliance matters.
-The compliance team has also begun providing quarterly compliance studies and analyses that categorise risk levels for a wide range of banking sector components in respect of the countries in which the QNB Group is operating.
+QNB's Group Compliance Team provides support with respect to QNB's overseas operations by identifying the key regulatory requirements of the jurisdictions within which it operates and developing relationships with the relevant regulators.
+This is aimed at standardising the compliance and internal control framework between QNB's overseas branches.

+In this regard, QNB has sought to establish an effective reporting structure which clearly defines the roles and responsibilities of each of its overseas operations with regard to compliance matters.
+QNB's Group Compliance Team provides quarterly compliance reporting, studies and analysis that categorise risk levels for a wide range of banking sector components in respect of the countries in which the QNB Group is operating.